psf/policies/docs/us.pycon.org/code-of-conduct/index.md

 ## CONTACT INFORMATION

 If you believe that someone is violating the code of conduct, or have any other concerns, please contact a member of the event staff immediately.
-They can be reached by emailing <pycon-us-report@python.org>.
+They can be reached by emailing <pycon-us-report@python.org> which is monitored by Deb Nicholson, Łukasz Langa, Olivia Sauls and Ee Durbin.

 In case of a conflict of interest, you can individually contact:

+- Ee Durbin
+    - Director of Infrastructure
+    - <ee@python.org>
 - Olivia Sauls
     - Program Director
     - <olivia@python.org>